denizhangonen/project-satellite/README.md

 DB: MongoDB
 Front-end: React

-# Apps / Features That are ready
+# Apps / Features That are Ready

 **Social Logins**
 1. Login with Google